jonathandw743/bevy_input_prompts/README.md

 This copies input prompt assets into your `assets` directory (don't worry, nothing will get overwritten).

+## contributing

+Plug in your input device and run `cargo run --example detection`.

+If there are any issues, for example a lot of `unknown.png` showing, or `ERROR bevy_asset::server: Path not found` being logged, open an issue.

+If you want to add your own prompt pack, open a pull request.

 ## assets/xelu/Xelu_Free_Controller&Key_Prompts

 All the assets are in the public domain license under Creative Commons 0 (CC0) completely free to use in any personal or commercial project